cantordust/pycortex/README.md

 All functionality will be backported to the C++ version of Cortex (with Python bindings for the die-hard Python fans).

+# Dependencies

+Install PyTorch if you haven't done so already.
+PyCortex runs only on CPUs for now (GPU support is WIP), so please install the CPU-only version for better performance.
+The GPU-enabled version will work, but it may not be optimal (this needs to be confirmed).
+Installation instructions can be found at (the PyTorch website)[https://pytorch.org/].

 # Installation

 To setup a dev version of the library: